Akshay758/Akshay758/README.md

 ## Hi, I'm Akshay 👋

-#I am an aspiring Data Scientist currently pursuing a Data Science course and building a strong foundation in data analytics and machine learning.
+I am an aspiring Data Scientist currently pursuing a Data Science course and building a strong foundation in data analytics and machine learning.
 I am passionate about working with data to extract meaningful insights and support data-driven decision making.

-#* Currently learning **Machine Learning and Deep Learning**
+* Currently learning **Machine Learning and Deep Learning**
-#* Skilled in **Python, MS Excel, and Power BI**
+* Skilled in **Python, SQL, MS Excel, and Power BI**
-#* Interested in **Data Analysis, Data Visualization, and Predictive Modeling**
+* Interested in **Data Analysis, Data Visualization, and Predictive Modeling**
-#* Open to collaborating on **Data Analytics and Machine Learning projects**
+* Open to collaborating on **Data Analytics and Machine Learning projects**